 IDC/CDI meetings: an Executive Committee, the General Assembly and a conference on terrorism.

 These meetings were presided over by the President and the Secretary General of the IDC-CDI, Andrés Pastrana and Antonio López-Istúriz, respectively.
 At them international issues were analysed, as well as matters of interest to the organization.

 Attending were 86 political leaders from member parties, from 37 different countries, on practically every continent, demonstrating our organization’s significant activity and relevance.

 Among the key points discussed was the approval of 10 resolutions of great political importance, which can be viewed on this web page.
 The GERB party (Bulgaria) and the PKB (Indonesia) were also admitted as members, joining the approximately 100 member parties from more than 75 countries.

 Another important point, unanimously approved, was the definitive bylaws of the IDC-CDI’s youth organization, which will enter into force shortly.

 The conference on terrorism, in which experts from various countries participated, drew large numbers, as this is a subject of great interest to all.

-Important and timely African issues were addressed and relevant decisions were taken that will undoubtedly mark an important step forward for the African regional organisation.
+Important and timely African issues were addressed and relevant decisions were taken that will undoubtedly mark an important step forward for the African regional organization.
 The bylaws of the Pan-African Popular Group were approved, which will defend the interests of our member parties in the Pan-African Parliament, based in Johannesburg, South Africa.
-Progress was also made on the implementation of the organisation for young Africans, which will be a member of the IDC-CDI international group specifically for young people, bound to promote important activities for young people and to get them involved.
+Progress was also made on the implementation of the organization for young Africans, which will be a member of the IDC-CDI international group specifically for young people, bound to promote important activities for young people and to get them involved.